 The interior "B" is characterized by the presence of a large full-height sliding door made of wood, the door separates the sleeping area from the living area and fits into the mobile wall of the kitchen, also in wood.
 The inserts in iron painted in anthracite gray and the cuts in the masonry in opal glass, give life to games of opacity and transparency.
 The kitchen is large and allows easy preparation of food and dieting.

-The wall of the kitchen translating creates a second membrane on the adjacent wall, a filter that is also a sort of veiling of the wardrobe, at the end of the wall, on the same alignment, there is access to the bathroom.
-A second door - opening up - gives life to the living space conceived to be an open space.
-Even in this unit the bathroom is characterized by a strong material component: the slate, mounted on the wall, is placed on a ribbon that when folded turns into a floor.
-The mosaic cladding is placed on the floor, which in turn rises on a wall.
+The translating kitchen wall creates a second membrane on the adjacent wall, a filter that is also a sort of veil of the wardrobe, at the end of the wall, on the same alignment, there is access to the bathroom.
+A second door - opening - gives life to the living space conceived to be an open space.
+Also in this housing unit the bathroom is characterized by a strong material component: the slate, mounted on the wall, is a post on a ribbon that, when folded, turns into a floor.
+The mosaic covering is grafted onto the floor, which in turn rises up one wall.

 The mirror cuts on the wall create a luminous surface, which gives depth to the environment.

 Both apartments enjoy a unique view over a stretch of green as far as the eye can see and above all on the dome of San Pietro, whose hieratic presence is enhanced by the careful play of reflections and transparencies created by Officinaleonardo.